 The Goethe Institut’s German Language Courses

 There are plenty of different courses offered by the Goethe Institut for learning German quickly.
-You have a lot of choice when it comes to different German language courses.
+You have a lot of choice when it comes to different German classes in Bangalore.

 Depending on your level, you can take lessons on your computer, in a lecture hall, or a mix of both!